 Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this FAQ

-The use of a language designed for the task is strongly recommended.
+The use of a utility or language designed for the task is strongly recommended.
 XSLT3 has all the facilities for handling XML built in from the start, and standalone processors are available for all platforms.
 Many XML editors have a copy of XSLT (XSLT3, hopefully) built in, so they offer an integrated development environment for editing and conversion.
-XSLT3 conversion can also run inside server packages like Apache Cocoon, and there are versions of at least one processor (Saxon) which run in browsers.
+XSLT3 conversion can also run inside server packages like Apache Cocoon, and there are versions of at least two processors (Saxon-CE and Saxon-JS) which run in browsers.

 Use an XML processing or pipelining package.
 XProc is an W3C Recommendation for pipelining, and XML Calabash is an Open Source implementation.
 There are others, some of which are commercial products which provide extensive document management, document database, and document conversion and editing functions, often as part of a much larger enterprise information solution, using XSLT3 or their own in-house systems.
 Two popular ones are MarkLogic and OmniMark.

-For ‘data’ XML, use a conversion system that does not require writing code: Flexter is an example of one with a graphical interface for mapping source elements (XML) to target fields (several formats).
-While this approach is not appropriate for ‘document’ XML (books, articles, etc) it provides a useful method for data which is essentially tabular or rectangular in structure, as they can connect directly to your database.
+For ‘data’ XML, you can use a conversion system that does not require writing code: Flexter and ReData are examples of conversion systems using a graphical interface for mapping source elements (XML) to target fields (several formats).
+While this approach is probably not appropriate for ‘document’ XML (books, articles, etc) it provides a useful method for data which is essentially tabular or rectangular in structure, as they can connect directly to your database.

 Use a conventional compilable language.
 Java or C (or one of its many ++/♯ variants) would be common; Pascal, FORTRAN, or COBOL are rare these days, but XML libraries do exist for them).
 BASIC, anyone?